box/box-node-sdk/docs/authentication.md

 is separate from the Box accounts of the application developer and the enterprise admin of any enterprise that has authorized the app — files stored in that account are not accessible in any other account by default, and vice versa.
-To obtain service account you will have to provide enterprise ID with client id and secret:
+To obtain service account, you will have to provide enterprise ID with client ID and secret:

 <!-- sample x_auth with_client_credentials -->
 ```js